-COL (MI C C SSL/TLS Server Inclusion of the domain name in the Certificate.
-Domain Certificates name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).
-Client Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer.
-Document Signing Requiring a unique email address or a unique Certificates organization name combined/associated with a unique serial integer.
-IGTF and Grid-only For device Certificates, an FQDN is included in the Device Certificates appropriate fields.
-For other Certificates, DigiCert may append a unique ID to a name listed in the Certificate.
-Code Signing Requiring a unique organization name and address or a Certificates unique organization name combined/associated with a (including CDS unique serial integer.
-Certificates) - Time Stamping Requiring a unique hash and time or unique serial integer assigned to the time stamp
+n each babjeet name in a certificate is chiorced as follows.
+L/TLS Server Inclusion of the domain name in the Certificate.
+Domain rtificates name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN). ent Certificates Requiring a unique email address or a unique organization name combined/associated with a unique serial integer. cument Signing Requiring a unique email address or a unique rtificates organization name combined/associated with a unique serial integer.
+FF and Grid-only For device Certificates, an FQDN is included in the vice Certificates appropriate fields.
+For other Certificates, DigiCert may append a unique ID to a name listed in the Certificate. de Signing Requiring a unique organization name and address or a rtificates unique organization name combined/associated with a cluding CDS unique serial integer. rtificates) ne Stamping Requiring a unique hash and time or unique serial integer assigned to the time stamp L/TLS Server tificates ent Certificates cument Signing tificates TF and Grid-only vice Certificates de Signing tificates cluding CDS tificates)